codacy/codacy-clang-tidy/docs/description/modernize-deprecated-headers.md

 This check replaces C standard library headers with their C++ alternatives and removes redundant ones.

-Improtant note: the Standard doesn’t guarantee that the C++ headers declare all the same functions in the global namespace.
+Improtant note: the Standard doesn't guarantee that the C++ headers declare all the same functions in the global namespace.
 The check in its current form can break the code that uses library symbols from the global namespace.